IvLabs/ResearchPaperNotes/literature_study_tips/Readme.md

 - First Pass
     - Read Titles, Abstract, and Figures (only figures can sometimes summarize the entire paper)
 - Second Pass
-    - Read more carefully the Introduction, Conclusion, Figures and then Skim rest (skip related work if you're not familiar with it in the second pass)
+    - Read more carefully the Introduction, Conclusion, Figures and then skim through the rest (skip related work if you're not familiar with it in the second pass)
 - Third Pass
     - Read but skip or skim the Math
 - Fourth Pass